How outdoor play-based learning grows children’s skills and resilience

 Over the past decade, there has been a growing international interest in nature play.
 Unstructured outdoor play is one of the best ways to develop children’s skills and increase their motivation for learning whilst fostering a love of the earth.

 Here in Queensland, nature can be part of our everyday life thanks to our temperate climate and easy access to backyards, parks, reserves and native forests.
-Bush Knowing Forest School is proud to be an official Nature Play QLD activity provider; giving Brisbane families an opportunity to engage with and learn from nature throughout the year.
+Bush Knowing Forest School is proud to be an official Nature Play QLD activity provider and an Approved Provider Member of the Australian Forest School Association (AFSA); giving Brisbane families an opportunity to engage with and learn from nature throughout the year.

 Why play in nature with Bush Knowing?

 Bush Knowing Forest School is the creation of Joanne Sørensen – an experienced, and qualified Forest School Leader and Early Childhood Teacher.
-Jo has been teaching for over thirty years and has been taking her kindergarten classes to Kedron Brook every fortnight since 2010.
+Jo has been teaching for over thirty years and in 2024 resigned as a Teacher/CoDirector after a long and rewarding career.
 Bush Knowing Forest School was established in 2018 as a way to help Brisbane families get back to nature by offering a range of child-led play and exploration sessions.

 How can we play safely in nature?